-In the midst of the 2016 election, both high school and middle school student across the United States have begun to engage in acts of civil disobedience and protest.
+Case Description: High school and middle school students across the United States are engaging in increasingly frequent acts of civil disobedience and protest.
 They have walked out in support of teacher strikes, opted out of standardized tests, kneeled during athletic events, and marched in solidarity with national movements like Black Lives Matter.

-Reactions from district officials to student demonstrations are as varied as the causes students have taken up.
-For good reason.
-These decisions require school leaders to carefully consider values like political freedom, safety and emotional well-being of the students have been explicitly or implicitly balanced.
+Reactions from district officials to student demonstrations are as varied as the causes students have taken up--and for good reason, as these decisions require school leaders to carefully consider values like political freedom, safety and emotional well-being of the students have been explicitly or implicitly balanced.

 See one of the case authors discuss the case below!